 Real Field Experience

-Mining claim research is essential but mired in questions that go on forever, with laws rarely followed in practice.
-Most miners know they need to keep paying their annual assessment fees to BLM, but those fees often cover oddly claimed ground which may lack monuments and have no record at the county assessor office.
+Mining claim research is essential but mired in questions that do not quit, with laws rarely followed in practice.
+Claim owners know they need to pay annual assessment fees to BLM, but those fees often cover oddly claimed ground which may lack monuments and have no record at the county assessor office.

 I use MyLandMatters.org for research.
 They pull their information directly from BLM and present it in a friendly, graphical manner.
-They have a zoomable map that is extremely easy to use, whereas, BLM is still single line entry, no graphical interface.
-You type all your PLSS information in one digit at a time and in fact you have to pad your entries with zeros.
+They have a zoomable map that is extremely easy to use, whereas, BLM is still single line entry, or command line interface.
+You type your PLSS information one digit at a time and, in fact, you have to pad your entries with zeros.
 I will stop before I start ranting about LR2000, a nightmare to use since it was first put on the net.
 In many ways it was easier to pull records at a State BLM HQ than it is now to use LR2000.

 In any case, when you drill down to an individual claim report and click on the link at MyLandMatters, you are directly accessing any current BLM report.
 You will only get data, though, and not the map that the miner drew of the claim.
 Instead, you will find a legal land description with no GPS coordinates.
 Mining claims are not recorded at BLM using lat/lon.
 The miner’s original folder may include coordinates along with supplemental information but none of this is scanned by BLM or put online.
 Just the PLSS stuff.
 By the way, I financially support MyLandMatters and I hope you can, too.

 For context, I was recently in the Goodsprings Mining District in Clark County, Nevada.
 Before going I noticed a very strange thing in the section I was interested in: 17 current lode claims of 20 acres each in an area of desert alluvium.
 What?